Multiplicity-free representations of algebraic groups: Littlewood-Richardson theorem

 Now suppose $\e$ and $\nu$ are partitions.
 If the tableau of shape $\e$ is an initial part, row by row, of the tableau of shape $\nu$, then we can form $\nu/\e$.
 Here we leave blank the cells corresponding to the $\e$ tableau and consider labellings of the remaining cells.

 A labelling of $\nu/\e$ is a {\it Littlewood-Richardson skew tableau} if the following conditions are satisfied: \begin{itemize} \item[1.]
-Ignoring the blank cells, the labels of the rows are weakly increasing. \item[2.]
-Ignoring blank cells, the labels of the columns are strictly increasing. \item[3.]
+Ignoring blank cells, within each row the labels are weakly increasing. \item[2.]
+Ignoring blank cells, within each column the labels are strictly increasing. \item[3.]
 In addition the Y-condition (short for Yamanouchi) is satisfied. \end{itemize} The Y-condition means that the sequence obtained by adjoining the non-blank labels of the reversed rows (top to bottom) has the property that in every initial part of the sequence the number $i$ occurs at least as often as $i+1$.
 We note that in particular, this forces all non-blank cells in the first row of $\nu/\e$ to have label 1.
+Define the weight of $\nu/\e$ as above: it is $(1^{x_1},2^{x_2},\ldots)$, where $x_i$ is the number of $i$'s in the labelling.

 \begin{thm} Let $\d$ and $\e$ be partitions with at most $n$ nonzero parts.
 Then